 Supplemental Security Income Reform

-Currently, there are many policy initiatives aimed at increasing wages for workers, including state changes to the minimum wage and President Joe Biden's Executive Order to raise the minimum wage for service contractors to $15 per hour.
+Currently, there are many policy initiatives aimed at increasing wages for workers, including state changes to the minimum wage.

-Congress and policymakers should consider legislation and initiatives that would address the issue of individuals losing significant and necessary benefits as they gain employment and eliminate the disincentives and penalties that prevent individuals from saving money.
+Congress and policymakers should consider legislation and initiatives that address the issue of individuals losing significant and necessary benefits as they gain work and eliminate the disincentives and penalties to allow individuals to save money.

 Policy Recommendations